-The Bible and False Prophecy
+The Bible and Supposed False Prophecy

 Damascus still stands.
 Does that mean Isaiah 17 is a false prophecy?

 1 - The oracle concerning Damascus.

 Behold, Damascus is about to be removed from being a city

 And will become a fallen ruin.